What is Inventory Control?

 In this procedure, the materials are ordered and managed in unique batch numbers which enable to manage the expiry and timely use of the product.

 This method is used to manage the finished goods inventoryFinished Goods InventoryFinished goods inventory refers to the final products acquired from the manufacturing process or through merchandise.
 It is the end product of the company, which is ready to be sold in the market. .
 A unique barcode is assigned to a carton of the products.
 It is scanned in case of production, dispatch, and in any other movement for tracking of that product.
 You can follow this in many other ways for inventory purposes.

 Importance of Inventory Control

-- Better management and implementation of inventory control help the company in case of a sudden increase in the demands of the products as well as in case of a sudden decrease in demand for the products.
+- Better management and implementation of inventory control help the company in case of a sudden increase as well as a sudden decrease in demand for the products.

 - They help the company to provide better services to customers and timely services as well.